nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

       py -3 -m pip install -r requirements.txt

 #.
-If you want to display LED stream based on sound data, you must also install the additional requrements using the following command:
+If you want to display LED stream based on sound data, you must also install the additional requirements using the following command:

    .. parsed-literal::
       :class: highlight